 How Social Media Can Hurt Your Construction Injury Case

-We all have grown used to the habit of documenting our lives on social media, and upload photos and other interesting news to share.
+We all have grown used to the habit of documenting our lives on social media and uploading photos and other interesting news to share.
 But that’s what you should not do in a personal injury case because the defense will use those postings to try and reduce – or even deny – your claim, no matter how innocent they may be.

 The Many Ways Social Media can Torpedo Your Legitimate Claim